How Long Does Nail Polish Take to Dry? 10 Pro Tips

 Kupa ManiPro (Professional Dryer)Powerful, salon-grade drying system designed for quick, even drying of polish and gelProvides consistent airflow and drying power for professional-quality results

-How to Tell When Your Polish Is Really Dry
+How to Tell If Nail Polish Is Dry

 Three-panel collage showing how to tell if nail polish is dry: tapping nails together, pressing a nail gently, and checking for smooth, even gloss under soft light.